 “He’s doing a lot of work down below with the trainers and the strength guys,” Roberts said.
 “I know I keep saying day to day, and I just don’t know when the timetable is for him to return."

-April 16, 2021: Bellinger, who is on the 10-day injured list after A’s pitcher Reymin Guduan cleated him on a close play at first base on April 6, underwent some more scans recently, and it was discovered that he has a hairline fracture in his left fibula.
+April 16-May 29, 2021: Bellinger, who is on the 10-day injured list after A’s pitcher Reymin Guduan cleated him on a close play at first base on April 6, underwent some more scans recently, and it was discovered that he has a hairline fracture in his left fibula.